List of Amalgam Comics publications: Bullets and Bracelets #1

 Bullets and Bracelets #1 was written by John Ostrander and illustrated by Gary Frank.

 Magneto and the Magnetic Men #1

 Magneto and the Magnetic Men #1 was written by Gerard Jones with art by Jeff Matsuda and Art Thibert.
 The team featured here returned in another title in the 1997 Amalgam Comics event titled The Magnetic Men featuring Magneto #1.

 Speed Demon #1

 Speed Demon #1 was written by Howard Mackie and James Felder with art by Salvador Larroca and Al Milgrom.

 Spider-Boy #1

 Spider-Boy #1 was written by Karl Kesel with art by Mike Wieringo and Gary Martin.
 Spider-Boy, the titular character, is a clone whose gravity powers enable him to mimic the wall-crawling abilities of a spider.
 The character featured here returned in another title in the 1997 Amalgam Comics event titled Spider-Boy Team-Up #1.
-Spider-Boy is an amalgamation of the characters the Spider-Man clone (a.k.a.
-Ben Reilly) and Superboy.
+Spider-Boy is an amalgamation of the characters Spider-Man and Superboy.